bkerler/bkerler.github.io/_posts/2019-11-30-bring-light-to-the-darkness-p2.md

 at the status of current hexagon disassemblers, it's not really trivial to emulate or reconstruct code in order to do any exploitation or reverse engineering.

 ## Conclusion and Outlook
-In the part 2, he had a closer look at issues that come with disassemblers and learned a bit about how to reverse qualcomm hexagon QDSP v6 binaries.
+In the part 2, we had a closer look at issues that come with disassemblers and learned a bit about how to reverse qualcomm hexagon QDSP v6 binaries.
 We successfully were able to recover the algorithm, which you can make usage of over [here](https://github.com/bkerler/SierraWirelessGen).

 In the upcoming Part 3 we will have a closer look at the Netgear MR1100 devices for decrypting